cg505/gnome-shell-grayscale-window/README.md

 This is a modified version of [maiself/gnome-shell-extension-invert-color](https://github.com/maiself/gnome-shell-extension-invert-color).
 Most of the code is copied from that project.
-The name and the shader code are changed.
+The name and the shader code are changed, and the "global" shortcut has been added.
 See the LICENSE file.